Why Are Golf Wedges So Expensive? (Fully Explained)

 How Often Should You Replace Golf Wedges?

 According to Titleist, you should change your golf wedge every 60-75 rounds.
-Many golfers argue that there is no set rule since so many variables are at play.
+Many golfers argue that there is no set rule since many variables are at play.

 The level of experience and the kind of conditions the players play in will all affect the wedge’s lifespan.